kanwaljeetsingh7887/personal-cli-dashboard/README.md

 ## Description
 A terminal-based dashboard that shows live system stats (CPU, Memory, Disk, Battery), weather updates, and optionally Google Calendar events.
 It also logs system stats automatically for monitoring purposes.
-This project was built as part of the OST component to demonstrate the use of open source technologies.

 ---